mb0/xelf-go/doc/xelf-cmd.md

  * sel:  select a path from the xelf file, a simple jq for xelf
  * json: convert xelf literal input to json output, should work with streams
  * mods: list all modules in path or searches for specific path

-These subcommand require evaluation:

  * test: resolves xelf input and reports problems
  * eval: evaluate xelf input
  * fix:  a specialized formatter that simplifies and standardizes the input
- * repl: maybe a repl, how do we handle daql runtimes?
+ * repl: a xelf repl that can load xelf plugins

 Discussion
 ----------